-- 7.1 It is asserted that the inclusion of this grouping of dwellings, including the additional plot, is compatible with Strategic Policy SP3 of the revised LDP which seeks to ensure the provision of growth and development is directed to sustainable locations in accordance with the spatial framework. - 7.2 Given the siting of the dwellings and the vacant plot in close proximity to the village of Pontyberem which is classed as a Tier 2 Service Centre and its proximity to nearby villages such as Bancffosfelen, Tumble and Drefach, ISA Objective 1 (Sustainable Development) is satisfied in this instance. - 7.3 As illustrated on the previous plans, the revision to the settlement development limit would equate to an additional 18 dwellings and one residential plot being included within the village boundary. - 7.4 The land earmarked for potential inclusion is directly related to the identified settlement of Pontyberem, as illustrated on the location plan below (Figure vii).
+- 7.1 As highlighted in the Integrated Sustainability Appraisal (ISA), it is asserted that the site is deemed compatible with Strategic Policy SP3 of the revised LDP which seeks to ensure the provision of growth and development is directed to sustainable locations in accordance with the spatial framework. - 7.2 Given its siting immediately adjacent to the village of Pontyberem which is classed as a Tier 2 Service Centre and its proximity to nearby villages such as Bancffosfelen, Tumble and Drefach, ISA Objective 1 (Sustainable Development) is satisfied in this instance. - 7.3 As illustrated on the indicative plan below (Figure vii), the site can potentially accommodate eight dwellings which would equate to 4 dwellings either side of Greenfield Terrace.